Verdify

 Is this a strategy workshop or an implementation plan?

-Do we need a model or prototype already?
+Do we need an AI prototype already?